 In other words, because the survey is conducted with a third-party, responses will not be tied to specific employees.
 They should feel comfortable providing 100% truthful answers.

-After fieldwork for the employee survey is complete, it is time to start analyzing and reporting on their feedback.
+After surveying employees, it is time to start analyzing and reporting on their feedback.

 Our employee survey market research reports include expert recommendations for how to take action with the findings.